nikolaosJP/hypercube.dev/content/publications/demand-response-japan.md

 Anything that promised savings got a thumbs-up.
 Anything that looked like work?
 Hard pass.

-Participants openly admitted they don’t mind shifting usage, *unless it costs time, comfort, or sanity* :contentReference[oaicite:1]{index=1}.
+Participants openly admitted they don’t mind shifting usage, *unless it costs time, comfort, or sanity*.
 If benefits felt too small or vague, interest tanked instantly.

 ### 2. Complexity Kills
 **Critical Peak Pricing (CPP)** was widely viewed as “mysterious and probably inconvenient,” scoring lower across the board.
 If the pricing structure felt like reading tax code, adoption probability dropped accordingly.